 Why is it important to prevent bias in generative AI?

-The general reasons why it is crucial to prevent bias in generative AI are quite obvious.
+The general reasons why it is crucial to prevent bias in generative AI tools are quite obvious.
 First, considering that this technology was made to benefit the world, naturally, it shouldn’t sustain or strengthen stereotypes or discrimination.
 Second, if Gen AI is to be as useful and awesome as we expect it to be, it needs to generate correct outputs that are a fair representation of reality, and that can be trusted.
 And all that leads to last but certainly not least: if we are to trust generative AI, we need to be sure it’s reliable and accurate, not biased and hallucinating.

-And why is preventing bias in generative AI important for businesses?
+And why is preventing bias in generative AI development important for businesses?
 First: to prevent AI from having a negative impact on their business decisions.
 Second: to avoid jeopardizing their image and save them from PR scandals that could arise from, even unintended, signs of stereotyping or discrimination in their organization or products.
 Taking a careful approach to generative AI adoption helps companies build solutions that would genuinely support their operations and boost their offerings — without unpleasant surprises that could threaten their image.

 How can we prevent bias in generative AI?